Saif al-Adel: Writings

 March 2007, the Pentagon posted on the Internet a transcript of part of the hearing into the combatant status of detainee Ramzi bin al-Shibh.
 Some of the evidence against bin al-Shibh came from a diary of Saif al-Adel found in Saudi Arabia in 2004.

 The CSRT document described al-Adel by the following:

-Sayf al-Adel is a senior al Qaida military commander with a long-term relationship with Usama bin Laden.
-Sayf al-Adel's role in the organization has been as a trainer, military leader, and key member of Usama bin Laden's security detail.The diary of Sayf al-Adel was recovered during a raid in Saudi Arabia in 2004.
+Sayf al-Adel is a senior Al-Qaeda military commander with a long-term relationship with Osama bin Laden.
+Sayf al-Adel's role in the organization has been as a trainer, military leader, and key member of Osama bin Laden's security detail.The diary of Sayf al-Adel was recovered during a raid in Saudi Arabia in 2004.
 The diary details the Detainee's involvement in the 11 September 2001 terrorist plot and subsequent attack.